Debt Consolidation Calculator

 How to use a debt consolidation calculator to attack your debt

-When you’re wading in a sea of debt, it can feel overwhelming to stay afloat.
-This debt consolidation calculator is designed to help determine if debt consolidation is right for you.
-Fill in your outstanding loan amounts, credit card balances and other debt.
+It is easy to get overwhelmed with debt, but debt consolidation offers a solution.
+Bankrate’s debt consolidation calculator is designed to help you determine if debt consolidation is the right move for you.
+Simply fill in your outstanding loan amounts, credit card balances and other debts.
 Then see what the monthly payment would be with a consolidated loan.
 Try adjusting the terms, loan types or rate until you find a debt consolidation plan that fits your goals and budget.

 Once you run the numbers, you’ll want to choose a method to consolidate your debt.
 There are pros and cons to each option and, as always, you’ll want to shop around for financial products to ensure you’re getting the best rate and terms.